rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/README.md

 ## Handwritten Form Reader Web App

 ### 0. my_run.sh
 To predict for a folder containing images simply execute my_run.sh.
-This will return the only the predictions in the output file.
+This will return only the predictions in the output file.
 ```
 my_run.sh path/of/directory output/file/path/filename.txt
 ```